scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 It has since grown to house novel visualization examples as well as showcases of the capabilities of other GeoCAT aspects like GeoCAT-comp, along with newer technologies like interactive plotting notebooks.
-Figure :ref:`fig4cmap`, for example, illustrates a unique GeoCAT-examples case that was aimed at exploring the best practices for data visualization like choosing color blind friendly colormaps.
+Figure :ref:`fig4cmap` illustrates one of the unique GeoCAT-examples cases that was aimed at exploring the best practices for data visualization like choosing color blind friendly colormaps.